wso2/docs-mi/en/docs/develop/creating-artifacts/creating-endpoints.md

 # Creating an Endpoint
-Follow the instructions given below to create a new [Endpoint]({{base_path}}/reference/synapse-properties/endpoint-properties) artifact in MI for VS Code.
+Follow the instructions given below to create a new [Endpoint]({{base_path}}/reference/synapse-properties/endpoint-properties) artifact in the Micro Integrator for Visual Studio Code extension (MI for VS Code).

 ## Instructions